phurinjeffy/phurinjeffy/README.md

 - Presently, I'm pursuing my career as a <strong>Full-Stack Developer</strong>.

-- Additionally, I have a keen interest in <strong>Data Science</strong> and enjoy delving into its intricacies to further expand my skills and knowledge.
+- Additionally, I have a keen interest in <strong>Data Science</strong> and plans to delve into its intricacies to further expand my skills and knowledge.

 <br>